What is a Rolling 12 Month Budget Input Form?

-Companies and organizations use 12 Month Rolling Budgets to avoid the often stale budgets that results from a classic annual budget process.
-Rolling budgets are often updated monthly or quarterly as new future months arrives.
+Companies and organizations use 12 Month Rolling Budgets to avoid the often stale budgets that result from a classic annual budget process.
+Rolling budgets are often updated monthly or quarterly as future months arrives.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its budget accuracy as well as reduce the risk that managers lack ownership in budget data because it is outdated.

 12 Month Rolling Budget Example

 Here is an example of a 12 Month Rolling budget form with dynamically generated columns.